Dhihram/exam_programming_lshtm/README.md

 Data from 500 singleton births in a London Hospital

 ## <b>Format</b>
-A data frame with 500 observations on the following 8 variables.
+A data frame with 500 observations on the following 8 variables. <br />
 • `id`: Identity number for mother and baby. <br />
 • `bweight`: Birth weight of baby. <br />
 • `lowbw`: Indicator for birth weight less than 2500 g. <br />